 - (1) Includes conventional loans 30 to 89 days delinquent and not in foreclosure. - (2) Includes conventional loans that are 90 days or more past due or where the decision of foreclosure or a similar alternative such as pursuit of deed-in-lieu has been reported. - (3) Early stage delinquencies expressed as a percentage of the total conventional loan portfolio. - (4) Serious delinquencies expressed as a percentage of the total conventional loan portfolio. - (5) National average number of fixed-rate prime and subprime conventional loans that are 90 days or more past due or in the process of foreclosure is based on the most recent national delinquency data available.
-The June 30, 2020 rate is based on March 31, 2020 data.
+The September 30, 2020 rate is based on June 30, 2020 data.

 In response to the COVID-19 pandemic, our mortgage loan servicers may grant a forbearance period to borrowers who have had COVID-19 related hardships.
-As a result, early stage delinquencies increased in the first six months of 2020.
-At June 30, 2020, \$90 million of conventional loans with an early stage delinquency were under a forbearance plan.
+These forbearances do not alter the underlying terms of the loans, and loans not paid timely are considered past due.
+As a result, early stage and serious delinquencies increased in the first nine months of 2020.
+At September 30, 2020, \$22 million and \$56 million of conventional loans with an early stage and serious delinquency, respectively, were under a forbearance plan.